Backups & Transferring Data Between Sites¶

 Drupal Configuration¶

-The typical use case of this is to export your drupal configuration files out of your development site’s Drupal database and onto the host machine.
+The typical use case of this is to export your Drupal configuration files out of your development site's Drupal database and onto the host machine.
 This process lets you check your configuration into your git repository so you can import it into your production site.

 Export¶

-To export your development config run:
+To export your config run:

 Then commit and push your git repo so the new config files are included.